 - Endorse or provide environmentally sourced consumables.
 From cleaning chemicals to toilet paper to soap, commercial buildings continually require supplies to run smoothly.
 Sustainable consumables are key to reducing a building’s environmental footprint and there are an increasing number of high-quality and sustainable options for consumables.
 Ask service providers about their process for sourcing consumables to understand their commitment to reducing the impact that facility maintenance has on the planet.

-- Offer leadership development.
-Leadership development helps keep employees engaged, thereby reducing the risk of accidents, enhancing the consistency of results and limiting turnover.
+- Leadership development helps keep employees engaged, thereby reducing the risk of accidents, enhancing the consistency of results and limiting turnover.
 Identify a BSC that invests in its employees through leadership development.
 Helping employees grow and guiding them to manage others brings the quality of the entire team to new heights.
 In addition to its safety, quality and retention benefits, development opportunities contribute to greater productivity, sustainability and morale.

 Building Successful Partnerships